Shadow Hamiltonian Simulation: Introduction

 The principles behind shadow Hamiltonian simulation can be generalized in a way that allows encoding the expectations of more complex operators, such as two-time correlators, in the amplitudes of a different quantum state.
 This is convenient for exploring other dynamical properties of the system, yet without requiring the preparation of the full system's state.
-Additionally, while shadow Hamiltonian simulation is mainly designed to track the time-dependent expectations of certain operators, it can be easily extended to track the evolution of these operators determined by Heisenberg's equations of motion, without making any reference to a system's state.
-This enables other efficient quantum computations, such as finding signatures of operator spreading (e.g., light cones) or scrambling~\cite{mi2021information}, for which classical algorithms can take exponential time.
+Additionally, while shadow Hamiltonian simulation is designed to track the time-dependent {\em expectations} of certain operators, it can be easily extended to track the evolution of these operators determined by Heisenberg's equations of motion, without making any reference to a system's state.
+This enables other efficient quantum computations, such as learning unitary operations, or finding signatures of operator spreading (e.g., light cones) or scrambling~\cite{mi2021information}, for which classical algorithms can take exponential time.

 Shadow Hamiltonian simulation relaxes the requirements of standard Hamiltonian simulation in the same way that shadow state tomography relaxes the requirements of full quantum state tomography~\cite{aaronson2018shadow}.
 That is, in the traditional state tomography problem, we are given copies of an unknown state and need to learn a {\em full} classical description of the state, from which we can obtain the expectation of any observable.
 This task requires exponentially many (in the system size) copies of the unknown state in general.
-In contrast, in shadow tomography, the goal is to learn expectations of a {\em limited} set of observables on the state, a task that can be shown to be much easier than traditional state tomography.
-Nonetheless, both problems are different: while shadow tomography concerns the problem of learning some classical description of a quantum state, shadow Hamiltonian simulation is related to the problem of evolving expectations in time.
+In contrast, in shadow tomography, the goal is to learn expectations of a {\em limited} set of observables on the state, a task that requires much fewer samples than traditional state tomography.
+However, this is only a loose analogy, and we stress that the two settings are distinct: while shadow tomography concerns the problem of learning some classical description of a quantum state, shadow Hamiltonian simulation is related to the problem of evolving expectations in time.